scripterkaran/britecore-product-development/README.md

 This sample application uses a relational database and allows dynamic fields in forms.
 Form creator can add as many fields as they want to a specific risk type.

 As a Form Creator, he/she can use `FormTemplates` that are predefined by britecore team, moderators etc. These templates have fields(`FormTemplateField`) defined which can be used by form creator.

-Flow would go like this:  If form creator uses "use a template" , a new `RiskType` would be created, and new RiskTypeField would be created/copied from `FormTemplateFields`.
+Flow would go like this:  If form creator uses "use a template" , a new `RiskType` would be created, and new `RiskTypeField` would be created/copied from `FormTemplateField`.
 Now on this `RiskType` the form Creator can edit, delete and also add new fields.

 DB Design: